porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 * Porsche UI npm registry ([https://porscheui.jfrog.io](https://porscheui.jfrog.io))
 * My Porsche npm registry ([https://porschedev.jfrog.io](https://porschedev.jfrog.io))

-If you don't have an account to one of the previously mentioned npm registries, you can easily register for Porsche UI npm registry like following:
+If you don't have an account for one of the those npm registries, you can easily register for Porsche UI npm registry like as follows:

 <p-link target="_blank" href="http://eepurl.com/gnOIXD">Request a Porsche UI npm registry account</p-link>

 1. Follow the instructions sent by e-mail
 1. Execute `npm login --registry=https://porscheui.jfrog.io/porscheui/api/npm/npm/`
-1. Enter username, password (Artifactory API Key __not__ Artifactory password!) and e-mail address when asked in terminal (this will add credentials to your global user `~/.npmrc`)
+1. Enter username, password (Artifactory API Key, __not__ Artifactory password!) and e-mail address when asked in the terminal (this will add the credentials to your global user `~/.npmrc`)
-1. Add local `.npmrc` at the root of your npm project and add following lines of code:
+1. Add local `.npmrc` at the root of your npm project and add the following lines of code:
 ```
 always-auth = true
 @porsche-ui:registry = https://porscheui.jfrog.io/porscheui/api/npm/npm/